Skip to content

 Mines real questions across every engine

-Ranko pulls real searches from Google and real questions from ChatGPT, Claude, Perplexity, and Gemini both halves of the modern search world covered in a single pass.
-No synthetic keyword lists, no stale volume estimates, no recycled long tail.
-The questions in your plan are questions people are actually asking right now, sourced from where they are actually asking them.
+Ranko pulls real searches from Google and real questions from ChatGPT, Claude, Perplexity and Gemini, both halves of search in one pass.
+The questions in your plan are ones people ask now.

 Features